(08) 6235 7500

 Our school became an Independent Public School in 2015 and has since been leading academic performance from years 7-12 through the recruitment and development of highly effective program coordinators, teachers and support staff.
 Our vision is to seek excellence in education.
 We do this through individualised student pathways, which are consistently reviewed and adapted to ensure the best possible outcomes for all students.
 The school plans and consults with families, universities and vocational training facilitators to help students achieve their best possible results for their futures.

-Our gifted and talented program is now in its 3rd year in 2022.
-In combination with the gifted and talented program, we offer a suite of tailored learning programs including direct instruction literacy and numeracy classes.
+Our Gifted and Talented (GATE) program is now in its 5th year in 2024.
+In combination with the GATE program, we offer a suite of tailored learning programs including direct instruction literacy and numeracy classes.
 Wellbeing is an overarching priority where we have a large team of support staff and wellbeing targeted events for students.

-The focus for Carine academically continues to be sustained high performance as seen by the adjacent graphic.
-Results speak to our success in achieving excellence in education; the data proves our strong leadership in this area.
-Carine Senior High School was awarded a Certificate of Commendation for excellence in Year 12 outcomes for 2021.
+The focus for Carine academically continues to be sustained high performance.
+Our results speak to our success in achieving excellence in education.
+Carine Senior High School has been awarded Certificates of Commendation for excellence in Year 12 outcomes; testament to our strong leadership in pathway support for students.

-A new $32 million dollar building program is underway to provide facilities for the projected growth of the school and to upgrade existing facilities ensuring a modern and enjoyable learning environment.
-We are a competitive school in school sports and the arts.
-For more highlights from our community, please follow us on facebook and Instagram.
+A new $32 million dollar building program is completed, providing upgrades to existing facilities ensuring a modern and enjoyable learning environment.
+We are a competitive school in sports and the arts.
+For more highlights from our community, please follow us on Facebook and Instagram.

 We are a school of choice for pre-service teachers.
 To view more information, please visit our Pre-Service Teacher Page.